-- (e) The Vehicle Replacement Reserve Fund (Renovation and Replacement). - (f) Buildings, Equipment, and Facilities Reserve Fund. - (g) Compressed Natural Gas (CNG) Fueling Station & Facilities Reserve Fund.

-Section 2.
-District funds may be deposited into one or more accounts of different types, including: (i) restricted accounts, to be restricted in use or application by contract, trust, ordinance or otherwise, (ii) general accounts, the depository of general funds for general purposes of the District, and (iii) payroll accounts, the depository of general funds for the payment of the District's payroll.

-Section 3.
-Pursuant to Health and Safety Code Section 6801, the District has appointed a member of the Board of Directors to serve as Treasurer.
-Pursuant to Government Code Section 53607, the District will elect in each annual period by its Resolution Approving a Statement of Investment Policy to either delegate its investment authority for a one-year period to the Treasurer or to reserve all investment authority to the Board of Directors or its designees.
-When the Treasurer is delegated the investment authority of the District in each annual period, then he or she shall report to the Board of Directors each month the investment and reinvestment of funds authorized by him or her in that period.
-When the Board has authority, then the Director of Finance and Human Resources shall report to the Board of Directors each month the investment and reinvestment of funds in that period.
+(e) The Vehicle Replacement Reserve Fund (Renovation and 1 Replacement).
+2 (f) Buildings, Equipment, and Facilities Reserve Fund.
+3 (g) Compressed Natural Gas (CNG) Fueling Station & Facilities Reserve 4 Fund.
+5 (h) Emergency and Contingency Reserve Fund.
+6 Section 2.
+District funds may be deposited into one or more accounts of 7 different types, including: (i) restricted accounts, to be restricted in use or application by 8 contract, trust, ordinance or otherwise, (ii) general accounts, the depository of general 9 funds for general purposes of the District, and (iii) payroll accounts, the depository of 10 general funds for the payment of the District's payroll.
+11 Section 3.
+Pursuant to Health and Safety Code Section 6801, the District has 12 appointed a member of the Board of Directors to serve as Treasurer.
+Pursuant to 13 Government Code Section 53607, the District will elect in each annual period by its 14 Resolution Approving a Statement of Investment Policy to either delegate its investment 15 authority for a one-year period to the Treasurer or to reserve all investment authority to 16 the Board of Directors or its designees.
+When the Treasurer is delegated the investment 17 authority of the District in each annual period, then he or she shall report to the Board of 18 Directors each month the investment and reinvestment of funds authorized by him or her 19 in that period.
+When the Board has authority, then the Director of Finance and Human 20 Resources shall report to the Board of Directors each month the investment and 21 reinvestment of funds in that period.
+22 Section 4.
+Pursuant to Government Code Section 53649, the Treasurer of the 23

 Section 4.
 Pursuant to Government Code Section 53649, the Treasurer of the District is responsible for the safekeeping of the District's money.
-The deposit, transfer, or withdrawal of District money may be made by joint action of any two (2) of the following four (4) individuals: the Board President, the Treasurer, the General Manager and the Director of Finance and Human Resources.
-The authority of the Board President, the
+The deposit, transfer, or withdrawal of District money may be made by joint action of any two (2) of the following four (4) individuals: the Board President, the Treasurer, the General Manager and the